Uberi/University-Notes/MATH136/MATH136.md

 Bases
 -----

 A linearly independent set of vectors is always simpler than a linearly dependent one.
-A linearly dependent set of vectors can always be converted into a linearly dependent one with the same span.
+A linearly dependent set of vectors can always be converted into a linearly independent one with the same span.
 Therefore, the simplest set of vectors that spans a given set is always linearly independent.

 Given $\mathcal{B} = \set{\vec{v}_1, \ldots, \vec{v}_n}$, $\mathcal{B}$ is a **basis** for $\spn \mathcal{B}$ if $\mathcal{B}$ is linearly independent.